steveeidemiller/sensor-ambient/README.md

     git clone https://github.com/steveeidemiller/sensor-ambient.git
     ```
 - Copy the `config.example.h` configuration file to `config.h` and edit all values to suit the deployment scenario
-- Using the Arduino IDE, upload the main sketch and configuration to the ESP32-S3 Feather: [Flashing instructions are a little different from other ESP32 devices](https://learn.adafruit.com/esp32-s3-reverse-tft-feather/using-with-arduino-ide)
+- Using the Arduino IDE, upload the main sketch and configuration to the ESP32-S3 Feather: [Flashing instructions may be a little different from other ESP32 devices](https://learn.adafruit.com/esp32-s3-reverse-tft-feather/using-with-arduino-ide)
-- Verify sensor function by using the HTTP status page and/or viewing the MQTT feed
+- Verify sensor function by using the HTTP status page

 ## License
 This project is licensed under the [MIT License](LICENSE).